-As with installing new insulation, you can take other action to prepare your home for winter.
+As with installing new insulation, you can take other actions to prepare your home for winter.
 Start by checking for air leaks in your home.
 Ensure windows and doors are properly sealed to avoid air transfer.
 Also, clean the vents in your home simply by vacuuming away dust and debris.
 This will help air flow more freely.

 Schedule HVAC maintenance this fall to ensure your system is clean and working properly.
 Catching components that are becoming worn before they break can reduce repair costs.
 Also, make sure your air filter is changed every one to three months.
 In combination with upgraded insulation, these tasks can keep your home warmer and energy costs lower this winter.

 Contact the professionals at J&W Heating and Air to schedule HVAC maintenance for your Jacksonville, Florida home.
-We offer inspections, maintenance and replacement of HVAC systems.
+We offer inspections, maintenance, and replacement of HVAC systems.
 In addition, we install blown-in fiberglass insulation to attics.

 We have decades of experience helping make Florida homes warmer and more energy efficient.
 Let us help get your home’s insulation ready for winter.